armory/docs/content/en/armory-enterprise/release-notes/rn-armory-agent/agent-service/agent-service-v-1-0-14.md

 ---

 Fixes:
+## Fixes

-- Delay to cancel ongoing watches when a disconnection occurs or an account is removed.
+Fixed an issue that caused a delay for cancelling ongoing watches when an account disconnects or gets removed.